 There’s just no getting around Austin’s humidity levels.
 And while you can try to evade the outdoor stickiness by heading indoors, your home is also battling humidity.
 The best way to combat your home’s humidity levels is to install a whole-house dehumidifier.
-At Airco Mechanical, we know air conditioners can definitely help in this department, but air conditioners aren’t running 100 percent of the time.
+At AiRCO Heating and Air Conditioning, we know air conditioners can definitely help in this department, but air conditioners aren’t running 100 percent of the time.
 You need to take extra steps to keep the moisture throughout your home at appropriate levels for both your and your home’s health.

 Living in a hot and humid locale automatically puts your home at risk for higher indoor humidity levels.
 In these types of climates, we tend to over-ventilate our homes, and that can cause problems.
 Your HVAC system inherently brings in the air from outdoors, and the humidity comes right along with it.
 That's what a dehumidifier does–it draws the excess moisture out of your home's air and gets rid of it via a drainage system, leaving your home with drier air and higher comfort.